MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/aspnet/build-aspnet-4.md

 ::: moniker range="< azure-devops"

 Your builds run on a [self-hosted agent](../../agents/agents.md#install).
-Make sure that you have the necessary version of the Visual Studio installed on the agent.
+Make sure that you have the necessary version of Visual Studio installed on the agent.

+::: moniker-end

-### Build multiple configurations
+## Build multiple configurations

 You might need to build your app in multiple configurations.
 The following steps build the example app on four configurations: `Debug, x86`, `Debug, x64`, `Release, x86`, and `Release, x64`.